- Prologue "To You"

-Suzume answered by placing his headphones against one ear and proceeded to analyze the disc.
+Suzume placed his headphones against one ear and began to analyze the disc.

-For Suzume, information on the Sense Spheres was just part of his collection of hacked data.
-It didn’t matter if it was the truth or not...
+To Suzume, the information on the Sense Sphere was just something else to go in his collection of hacked data.
+He couldn’t care less if it was factual or delusional.
+But even then…

 No movement.
 Suzume was unconscious.